Blog

 Demographics in Haiti

 The total population in Haiti is estimated at 9,801,664 people (July 2012), which is slightly more than metropolitan Chicago.
 More than a third of the Haitian population is 14 years old or younger.
-If the birth rate stays at a comparable level, providing for the rapidly growing population will impose a huge challenge to Haiti. … Continue reading Demographics in Haiti
+If the birth rate stays at a comparable level, providing for the rapidly growing population will impose a huge challenge to Haiti.
+The life expectancy averages 62 years which means that Haitians die on average 16 years younger than US Americans.

 Geography of Haiti